RunestoneInteractive/RunestoneServer/pip/source/Functions/KeywordParams.rst

    :correct: e
    :feedback_a: 2 is bound to x since it's the first value, but so is 5, based on keyword
    :feedback_b:
-   :feedback_c: 5 is bound to x by keyword, but 2 is also bound to it by virtue of being the value and not having a keyword
+   :feedback_c: 5 is bound to x by keyword, but 2 is also bound to it by virtue of being the value and not having a keyword.
+In the online environment, it actually allows this, but not in a proper python interpreter.
    :feedback_d:
    :feedback_e: 2 is bound to x since it's the first value, but so is 5, based on keyword